POPULAR TOPICS – DIVERSITY, EQUITY, and INCLUSION

 How to Create a Civil and Respectful Workplace

-According to the Equal Employment Opportunity Commission (EEOC), rather than dwelling on legal standards and what not to do, organizations, managers, and employees should focus on what to do—the words and actions that promote respect and fairness, and everyone’s responsibilities for contributing to respect in the workplace.
-This subject area has been evolving for decades and has grown with changing societal standards, legal and regulatory developments, and an increased understanding of the relationship between social issues in the workplace and the value of such initiatives to virtually everyone.
+According to the Equal Employment Opportunity Commission (EEOC), rather than dwelling on legal standards and what not to do, organizations, managers, and employees should focus on what to do—the words and actions that promote respect and fairness and everyone’s responsibilities for contributing to care in the workplace.
+This subject area has been evolving for decades.
+It has grown with changing societal standards, legal and regulatory developments, and an increased understanding of the relationship between social issues in the workplace and the value of such initiatives to virtually everyone.

 The workplace is a reflection of society at large.
-Today, we see a society that too often demonstrates a lack of respect and civility, both inside and outside the workplace.
+Today, we see a culture that too often demonstrates a lack of respect and civility, both inside and outside the workplace.
 Studies and polls indicate that Americans view incivility as a serious problem that is getting worse.
-One study found that 60% of employees believe coworkers’ annoying behaviors negatively impact the workplace and as a result, 40% reported they are looking for new employment.
-These and other findings illustrate that disrespectful and uncivil behaviors drain productivity and negatively influence an organization’s bottom line and the overall economy.
+One study found that 60% of employees believe coworkers’ annoying behaviors negatively impact the workplace, and as a result, 40% reported they are looking for new employment.
+These and other findings illustrate that disrespectful and uncivil behaviors drain productivity and negatively influence an organization’s bottom line and economy.

 Essential Training to Create a Civil and Respectful Workplace

 Syntrio’s Diversity, Equity, and Inclusion (DEI) programs communicate organizational values and foster commitment to inclusive, ethical, and legal business practices.
 DEI represents a tremendous source of strength if we learn to use our differences to our advantage.
 By tying diversity to business strategy, we inevitably increase performance, innovation and customer satisfaction.